stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 the UniFi controller is enabled.
 Additionally, the "Enable Meshing" option in the "Radios" section of each access point should be enabled as well.

-To start the setup, move the switch and access point that is not connected to the UniFi Controller to the location of the other switch and connect the two switches with a wired Ethernet connection.
+To start the setup, move one of the switch and access point pair to the location of the other switch and connect the two switches with a wired Ethernet connection.
 Make sure that all devices are adopted in the UniFi Controller.
 Then disconnect the cable between the switches.
-After some time, the access point with the wireless uplink should be listed as *Connected|Wireless* in the UniFi Controller:
+After some time, the access point with the wireless uplink should reconnect and be listed as *Connected|Wireless* in the UniFi Controller:

 ![Wireless Uplink in UniFi Controller](/assets/images/unifi-devices-wireless-connected.png)

-## Speed Tests
+## Throughput

 I'm using [iPerf3](https://iperf.fr/) to measure network throughput.
 For the tests I chose 30 seconds as the test duration and 4 parallel client streams since my server has 4 cores and I want to maximize throughput.
-I tested the throughput in two scenarios, once with a single wall between the two access points and once with more obstruction.
+I tested the throughput in two scenarios, one with a single wall between the two access points and one with more obstructions.

 I'm testing with the following two devices:

-* Server: pfSense 2.4.5 router with iPerf 3.7 (IP 192.168.10.1)
+* Server: pfSense 2.4.5 router with iPerf 3.7 (IP 192.168.1.1)
 * Client: Debian 10 server with iPerf 3.6

 ## One Wall